Netflix's White Lines ending explained - who killed Axel Collins?

 The shocking season finale reveals what really happened that fateful night 20 years ago **CONTAINS SPOILERS**

-Netflix’s White Lines is a murder mystery unlike any other, taking place against the stunning backdrop of Ibiza, home to some of the wildest parties on the planet.
+Netflix’s new thriller from Money Heist creator Alex Pina revolves around a brutal murder that took place in Ibiza, home to some of the world’s most incredible nightclubs and parties.

-Laura Haddock stars as Zoe Walker, a woman who flies out to the island to investigate the death of her brother, Axel Collins, who was a prominent DJ before he went missing 20 years ago.
+Laura Haddock stars as a woman investigating the death of her brother, a once legendary DJ on the island named Axel Collins who suddenly went missing 20 years ago.

-Over the course of its 10 episodes, White Lines gradually reveals what happened to Axel, following the jaw-dropping birthday party from which he mysteriously disappeared.
+The series finale of White Lines takes us back to the truly insane birthday party from which Axel never returned, revealing once and for all who was behind his murder.

 Who killed Axel Collins?